 HISTORIC WEDDING VENUES

-Your wedding day is a historic moment in your life, so make it extra special by hosting it at a historic Bucks County wedding venue.
+Your wedding day is a historic moment in your life, so make it extra special at a historic Bucks County wedding venue.
 Many of Bucks County's historic sites are available for weddings and receptions, offering a romantic location with a historic feel.

 • Doylestown native Henry Chapman Mercer left behind a pair of concrete castles that are perfect for your wedding celebration.
 Fonthill Castle, Henry Mercer's palatial home, is home to the Elkins Gallery, an elegantly appointed dining room that can accommodate up to 40 guests for an intimate indoor wedding reception with dinner and dancing, or 200 guests for a grand outdoor tented wedding.
 The nearby Mercer Museum, which houses Mercer's collection of Americana artifacts, can accommodate small receptions of up to 60 inside the Great Hall.
 Museum admission is included for all guests at both venues.